jhuapl-bio/taxtriage/docs/tass_scoring_methods.md

 - First, we find the **midpoint** of each covered region: $(s_i + e_i) / 2$, where $s_i$ is the start position and $e_i$ is the end position of region $i$.
 - $\bar{m}$ (m-bar) is the **average midpoint** across all $n$ regions.
 It tells us where the "center of mass" of coverage is.
 - $\sigma^2$ (sigma squared) is the **variance** of those midpoints — how spread out they are from the average.
 If all regions are near the same spot, variance is low.
 If they're scattered across the genome, variance is high.
 - **$L^2/12$** is the key normalization term.
 It represents the **maximum possible variance** you'd see if regions were spread out as evenly as possible (uniformly distributed) across a genome of length $L$.
 This comes from a well-known statistical fact: a uniform distribution over any range [0, L] has a variance of exactly L²/12.
-By dividing the actual variance by this theoretical maximum, we get a ratio that tells us "how spread out are our regions compared to the best-case scenario?"
+By dividing the actual variance by this, we get a ratio that tells us "how spread out are our regions compared to the best-case scenario?"
+The denominator has been shown with some slight benchmarking to be sufficient for most genomes but could use some additional tuning in the future.
 - $D$ (the Dispersion factor) is the square root of that ratio, which brings it back to the same scale as the original positions. $D$ falls in the range [0, 1]: a value near 0 means everything is clustered together, while a value near 1 means the regions are spread out almost as well as theoretically possible.

 #### Step 6: Final Gini Score